Training Sites

 Outpatient Yale Clinics

-The home of the Department of Neurology's outpatient clinic is at the garden level of the Yale Physician's Building at 800 Howard Avenue.
-Residents see their continuity clinic patients 2-3 times each clinic week at this site, which includes one day of new patients and allows for patients needing close neurologic follow-up to be scheduled relatively quickly after hospital care.
-This site also houses most of the subspecialty attending clinics where residents are able to rotate during the mornings of their clinic week.
+The home of the Department of Neurology's outpatient clinic is at the garden level of the Yale Physician's Building at 800 Howard Avenue in New Haven.
+Residents see their continuity clinic patients 2-3 times each clinic week at this site, which includes clinics dedicated primarily to follow-up patients, a clinic dedicated primarily to new consults, a dedicated ED/hospital discharge clinic, and dedicated first-seizure clinic.
+This site also houses many of the subspecialty attending clinics where residents may rotate during the half-days of their clinic week when they are not in continuity clinics.

 Cornell Scott Hill Health